 Know what the online application & simple approval process is before applying for cash

-Much like some of the other tips here, this is more to save you time more than anything else.
-Some lenders that offer online title loans will have allow you to complete the title loan application completely online and some will require you to do an online application and complete a phone verification as well.
-Most lenders that fund online car title loans will be able to verify your application in 20 minutes or less but some can take much longer.
-On top of this you’ll want to know whether your lender requires a visual inspection of your car.
-Oftentimes this can be done when you pick up your check.
+Much like the other tips here, this is more to save time more than anything else.
+Some lenders will allow applicants to complete the title loan application completely online.
+Others will require you to do an online application and complete a phone verification as well.
+Most companies that offer bad credit online title loans can verify your application in 20 minutes or less, but some can take longer.
+On top of this, you’ll want to know whether your lender requires a visual inspection of your car.
+Oftentimes this is done when you pick up your check.

-3: Be sure you know how long it will take to get your cash
+Find out how long it will take to get your cash

-5. Make sure you can keep driving your car
+Confirm you can keep driving your car

-7: Be sure the lender is licensed to offer online title loans in your state
+Be sure the lender is licensed to lend in your state

-8: Ask your lender if they charge a pre-payment penalty
+Ask your lender if they charge a pre-payment penalty

-The interest clocks start running the day you get funded for a title loan online.
-Because of that, you’ll want to make it a goal to pay off your car title loan before it comes due.
-If you’re able to do this you can eliminate costly interest charges that you’ll be hit with for the life of the loan.
+The amount of interest you pay with online title loans will start adding up the first day you get cash.
+Because of that, you’ll want to make it a goal to pay off the entire title loan amount before it comes due.
+If you’re able to do this you can eliminate interest charges that accrue for the life of the loan.
+Some companies will allow you to get out of the loan obligation early without paying the full interest amount.
 The only way this works though is if you’re not charged a pre-payment penalty.
-Most firms that offer online title loans will not charge a pre-payment penalty to pay off your title loan but some still do.
-Be sure to verify whether or not your lender has a penalty before you sign off on any car title loans!
+Most firms will not charge a pre-payment penalty for early payoff, but some still do.
+Be sure to verify whether your lender charges a penalty before you sign off on any car title loans!